thycotic/privman-docs/computer-groups/app-control/examples/approval/helpdesk.md

 ## Approve requests

-To approve or deny requests in the Privilege Manager Console, go to __TOOLS | Manage Approvals__ to view all application requests.
+To approve or deny requests in the Privilege Manager Console, go to __Admin: Tools | Manage Approvals__ to view all application requests.